vgwidt/scrum/README.md

 # Scrum

 Ticket tracking software using a terminal user interface (tui-rs).

+This is my first attempt at making a useful application, particularly for myself because I sorely miss having a ticketing system at my current job.
+I'm trying to balance doing things right with getting a working, safe, and usable prototype.
+I then plan to go back and try to make the code as clean and efficient as possible, which I believe will be very helpful as a learner.

 ## To-do / Issues